moby/vpnkit/docs/ethernet.md

 - the application calls `connect`
 - the Linux kernel emits a `TCP` packet with the `SYN` flag set
-- the Linux kernel applies the `iptables` rules (created by `docker`) and consults the routing table to select the outgoing interface and then transmits the frame
+- the Linux kernel applies the `iptables` rules and consults the routing table to select the outgoing interface and then transmits the frame
 - the frame is relayed to the host
   - on windows: the interface was a `tap` device created by the `tap-vsockd` process.
 This process reads the frame from the associated file descriptor, encapsulates it and writes it to the Hyper-V socket connected to `vpnkit`.
-  - on Mac: the interface was a `virtio` NIC.
+  - on Mac: the interface was a `virtio-net` NIC.
 The network driver in the VM pushes the packet to a queue in memory shared with the hypervisor, the `virtio-vpnkit` virtual hardware pops the packet from the queue and then writes it down a Unix domain socket connected to `vpnkit`.